Recreational Facility Policies and Procedures

-- Organized group activities and/or any type of coached workout may not occur during Informal Recreation.
-Such activities must be approved by the Campus Recreation Staff; i.e. Personal training not affiliated with Campus Recreation.
+- Organized group activities and/or any type of coached workout or personal training may not occur during Informal Recreation.
+Such activities must be approved by the Campus Recreation Staff (e.g. personal training not affiliated with Campus Recreation is not allowed.)

 - During Campus Recreation sponsored events and activities, the Campus Recreation Staff will provide first response to all facility situations and will contact the Department of Public Safety when deemed appropriate.
 All staff is certified in CPR, First Aid and AED.

 - Incidences and injuries should be reported to a Campus Recreation staff member immediately.

 - Defective equipment should be reported to a Campus Recreation staff member immediately.

 - Individuals under the influence of alcohol or illegal substances, or found bringing it into any facility will be asked to leave and will be reported.